Last updated on June 23rd, 2023 at 08:16 am

 This is where an inverter comes in.
 Your inverter will change your battery’s low DC power into a higher voltage, capable of powering more than your battery ever could before.
 Sounds nifty, right?

 Well, there’s only so much that the average inverter can do.
 It can’t create more power than what your RV battery can supply; it can only convert.
-Changing 12v into 120v means you need ten times the power than your 12v DC can give you at a time.
+Changing 12v into 120v means you need ten times the power that your 12v DC can give you at a time.
+You may be asking yourself ‘Does my RV have an inverter or converter’, and it’s important to know, as both inverters and converters work differently, as explained in our article here.

 An inverter can make the switch, no problem.
 That’s what it is designed to do!
-Inverters are a neat invention, but utilizing one usually means that your battery drains much faster than you expect.
+Inverters are a neat invention, but utilizing one usually means that your battery drains much faster than you expect, so it’s wise to keep an eye on its charge!

 Why Do I Need An Inverter (Especially If I Already Have A Generator)?